Google Translate Disclaimer

 This system of "responsible government" means the ministers must retain the confidence of a majority of the elected members in the House of Commons (federal) or Legislative Assembly (provincial).

-The Canadian Head of State is a hereditary monarch, Her Majesty Queen Elizabeth II, Queen of Canada, who reigns over Canada's parliamentary democracy and federal state.
-The Queen is personally represented by the Governor General for Canada as a whole and by the Lieutenant Governor in each of the ten provinces.
-They carry out most of her functions as Head of State.
+The Canadian Head of State is a hereditary monarch, His Majesty King Charles III, King of Canada, who reigns over Canada's parliamentary democracy and federal state.
+The King is personally represented by the Governor General for Canada as a whole and by the Lieutenant Governor in each of the 10 provinces.
+They carry out most of His Majesty's functions as Head of State.

 One of the Lieutenant Governor's responsibilities is to ensure that Saskatchewan always has a Premier.
 The Lieutenant Governor presides over the swearing-in of the Premier, the Chief Justice of Saskatchewan, and cabinet ministers.
 The Lieutenant Governor summons, prorogues, and dissolves the Saskatchewan Legislative Assembly, delivers the Speech from the Throne and gives Royal Assent to acts of the Legislative Assembly.
 The Lieutenant Governor signs official documents and meets with the Premier.